cevenkadir/NeuralQuantumStates.jl/README.md

 ```

 ## Documentation
-For information on using this package, check out the [stable documentation](https://kadirceven.com/NeuralQuantumStates.jl/stable/).
-Since this package still lacks many features, we strongly recommend you also check out the [in-development documentation](https://kadirceven.com/NeuralQuantumStates.jl/dev/) for recent updates in the package.
+For information on using this package, check out the [in-development documentation](https://kadirceven.com/NeuralQuantumStates.jl/dev/).

 ## Development goals
 - [ ] `Lattices` module to generate any Bravais lattice.